kubernetes/enhancements/keps/sig-network/2079-network-policy-port-range/README.md

 	// +optional
 	Protocol   *v1.Protocol `json:"protocol,omitempty" protobuf:"bytes,1,opt,name=protocol,casttype=k8s.io/api/core/v1.Protocol"`

 	// The port on the given protocol.
-This can either be a numerical or named port on
+This can either be a numerical or named
-	// a pod.
-If this field is not provided, this matches all port names and numbers.
+  // port on a pod.
+If this field is not provided, this matches all port names and
+  // numbers, whether an endPort is defined or not.
 	// +optional
 	Port       *intstr.IntOrString `json:"port,omitempty" protobuf:"bytes,2,opt,name=port"`

-	// EndPort defines the end of the port range, being the end included within the
+	// EndPort defines the last port included in the port range.
+	// Example:
-	// range
+  //    endPort: 12345
 	// +optional
 	EndPort    int32 `json:"port,omitempty" protobuf:"bytes,2,opt,name=endPort"`
 }
 ```

 ### Validations
-The ``NetworkPolicyPort`` will need to be validated, with the following scenarios:
+The `NetworkPolicyPort` will need to be validated, with the following scenarios:
-* If an ``EndPort`` is specified a ``Port`` must also be specified
+* If an `EndPort` is specified a `Port` must also be specified
-* If ``Port`` is a string ``EndPort`` cannot be specified
+* If `Port` is a string (named port) `EndPort` cannot be specified
+* `EndPort` must be equal or bigger than `Port`

 ### Test Plan